davidluzhiyun/COMPSCI307D_monoply/doc/DESIGN.md

 View: the UI of the game.
 This includes the board, game editor, game pieces (cards, player pieces, etc.), and popups.
 The view communicates most of its events to the model whenever a user wants to do something.

 Model: the backend game engine of the game.
-The model deals with any game logic and information storing necessary to run the game, such as the current board state and all player information.
+The model deals with the game logic and storing game data to run the game, such as the current board state and all player information.
+The model also holds all the information for frontend initializing the game pieces (such as image paths, displayed text on frontend) for saving/loading the game.

 Controller: responsible to interpreting information from the model to pass to the view in a parsable manner.
 Also responsible for extraneous view events that does not update or need the model to function, like getting the place information of a